- USD Banner ID Number E-Mail/MySanDiego

 Campus Tram Services and services to Old Town Transit Center is free to students, employees and visitors to the university.
 Click here for tram information and routes.
 The Tram Service is an on-campus shuttle service that moves students, faculty, staff and visitors to various stops on the campus.
 The trams run in a circular loop throughout the campus, and also provide morning and evening service to Old Town Transit Center to connect with the San Diego Trolley, San Diego bus system, and The Coaster which provides service to Oceanside.

 Transportation Spending Account, a benefit USD offers under the IRS Code Section 132, Transportation Spending Account (TSA), allows you to set aside a portion of your salary to pay for certain transportation expenses.
-The monthly contribution, maximum of $230, is deducted pre-tax from your payroll check; you will not be taxed on the amounts set aside and used for eligible expenses.
+Your contribution is deducted pre-tax from your payroll check; you will not be taxed on the amounts set aside and used for eligible expenses.
+Monthly and annual limits apply.

 Examples of eligible transportation expenses include: